-Brain tumor is an abnormal growth in the brain causing compression and loss of important functions.
+A brain tumor is an abnormal growth in the brain, causing compression and loss of important functions.

-A growing tumor has to come at expense of loosing the volume of other components in the skull.
-Therefore the brain tissue, cerebrospinal fluid and blood in brain circulation have to retract to make extra room for growing tumor.
-This process is called compensation and usually at this stage the pressure is not elevated.
-However once compensation mechanisms have exhausted the pressure raises.
+A growing tumor has to come at the expense of losing the volume of other components in the cranial cavity.
+Therefore, the brain tissue, cerebrospinal fluid and blood in the brain circulation have to retract to make extra room for space occupying tumor.
+This mechanism is called compensation and at this stage the intracranial pressure is not elevated.
+The compensation phase may last quite long dependig on tumor size and growth speed.
+Slowly growing tumors allow the brain to adapt whereas rapidly advancing tumors tend to overcome compensatory mechanisms quite fast.
+Once compensation mechanisms have been exhausted the intracranial pressure rapidly rises leading to life threatening disruptions of vital brain functions.

-Another specific aspect of the brain is lack of pain receptors.
-On the other hand dura mater (a brain cover) has numerous pain receptors.
-Therefore, headache originate not from the brain but from the dura.
-Brain compression by the tumor does not cause pain.
-Pain is caused either by elevated pressure compressing the dura or when the dura is directly affected by tumor.
+Another specific aspect of the brain is the lack of pain receptors.
+Therefore, brain compression by expanding tumor does not cause any pain pain.
+On the other hand, the dura mater (the main brain cover) has numerous pain receptors.
+Headache related to brain tumor originates not from the brain itself but from the dura.
+There are two mechanisms responsible for tumor associated pain generation.
+Pain is caused either by elevated intracranial pressure compressing and stretching the dura mater or due to direct invasion of the dura by tumor.

-Supratentorial - located above the tentorium; further subdived into specific areas of origin - frontal, temporal, parietal, occipital, insular, thalamic, ventricular etc.
+Supratentorial – located above the tentorium cerebri.
+These tumors are further subdivided into specific areas of origin - frontal, temporal, parietal, occipital, insular, thalamic, ventricular, etc.

 Skull base – located below the brain at the base of the skull.

-Superficial - located close or in the brain outer surface.
+Superficial – located close to or in the brain's outer surface.

 Deep – located in deep, hard-to-reach areas of the brain.

-World Health Organization (WHO) classification is the most updated and commonly used system for pathological classification of brain tumors.
-Common brain tumor types are astrocytoma, oligodendroglioma, epandimoma, glioblastoma multiforme, meningioma, craniopharyngioma, schwannoma etc.
+Type of a tumor is based on the cell origin.
+For exampel tumor originating from astrocyte is called astrocytoma.
+World Health Organization (WHO) classification is the most updated and comprehensive pathological classification of brain tumors.
+Common brain tumor types are astrocytoma, oligodendroglioma, ependymoma, glioblastoma multiforme, meningioma, craniopharyngioma, schwannoma, etc.

-According to WHO classification there are four grades of malignancy (I-IV) for primary brain tumors.
-Grade I is the most benign and IV is the most malignant type.
+According to the WHO classification, there are four grades of malignancy (I-IV) for primary brain tumors.
+Grade I is the most benign, and IV is the most malignant type.
 It is well known that the grade of the tumor is the most important factor affecting the outcome of treatment.

-Brain tumors may present with a variety of symptoms depending on location, size and growth rate.
+Brain tumors may present with a variety of symptoms depending on location, size, and growth rate.
 Benign tumors are usually slowly growing and allow the brain to adapt to the compressive effect.
 They may reach very large sizes before producing any symptoms.
 Malignant brain tumors, on the other hand, grow aggressively and tend to cause edema in surrounding tissue.
 Yet even malignant tumors do not cause symptoms before reaching a particular size.
+Headache is the most frequent symptom of brain tumors.
+As discussed above it may be due to increased intracranial pressure or local invasion of dura.

 Symptoms of brain tumors are divided into two groups